 Create a request

 • On the create request screen, select the Application you want to import data from.
-Select 'Custom' to create a custom request or select an out-the-box integration.
+Select Custom to create a custom request or select one of Data Fetcher's pre-built integrations.

 • Select an Endpoint to choose which data from the application you want to import to Airtable.
 Some applications will not need you to do this as they only have one endpoint.